 - It is NOT mandatory that the child is immediately sent home from the center, however if the parent offers to pick up the child, that is acceptable.

 - Staff will complete a Child Health Observation Form by the end of the class and send home the Communicable Disease/Exposure Notice parent letter with each child present that day.

 - The family is instructed that the child should be treated is included in the Head Lice Information Packet.

 - Ongoing communication between the staff and family during this process is essential.

 - Families may be asked to show receipts, doctor notes or other forms of evidence of treatment, when a child returns to the center and it appears that no treatment has taken place.

-- When a child has recurrent or repeated cases of live lice, the education staff, Family Service Specialist (FSS) and the Health and Safety Manager will develop a plan with the family meeting the above noted goals, including frequency of Exposure Notice to parents requirements.
+- When a child has recurrent or repeated cases of live lice, the education staff, Family Advocates and the Health and Safety Manager will develop a plan with the family meeting the above noted goals, including frequency of Exposure Notice to parents requirements.

-- In some cases (based on the FSS and the Health and Safety Manager judgment), it may be appropriate to have the child’s head checked upon return to school.
+- In some cases (based on the Family Advocate and the Health and Safety Manager judgment), it may be appropriate to have the child’s head checked upon return to school.

 When a child is found to have nits present (no live lice detected):